 Meet your Board of Directors and Officers

-Mark Alpert, Director
+Mark Alpert, Director, Vice President

 Mark is currently president of Integrated Delivery Solutions.
 The firm works on major infrastructure projects in the United States with a focus on business strategy and management, project financing and new business acquisition with engineering and construction firms.
 In 2014, after a 40+ year career, Mark retired as a senior vice president with CH2M Hill’s water business where he had responsibilities for its design-build unit operating throughout North America.